-al-Fakhariyya Minaret is the first of the al-Aqsa minarets, it was built in 1278 on the southwestern corner of the mosque, on the orders of the Mamluk sultan Lajin, is the first of four minarets.
+The al-Fakhariyya Minaret (مئذنة الفخرية) was the first to be built out of all four minarets of Masjid al-Aqsa, it was built in 1278 on the southwestern corner of the al-Aqsa mosque, on the orders of the Mamluk sultan Lajin, is the first of four minarets.
 It was named after Fakhr al-Din al-Khalili, the father of Sharif al-Din Abd al-Rahman who supervised the building's construction.